 What Do We Do Without A Law?

 In the meantime, providers in Pennsylvania may be able to secure telemedicine reimbursement by approaching their individual payers to have the services added to their contracts.
 Providers across the country have success without a parity law.
-For more information on how Mend can help you see more patients and increase access to care, request a demo above!
+For more information on how Mend – one of the best telemedicine companies can help you see more patients and increase access to care, request a demo above!